Srajit01/HPCL--Models-/README.md

 Data Transmission System: Collects, transmits, and stores telemetry data from sensors to ThingsBoard for real-time monitoring and visualization.

-Hydrogen Production Prediction Using Linear Regression" This code uses linear regression to model the relationship between energy input (kWh) and hydrogen output (kg) in a hydrogen production system.
+Hydrogen Production Prediction Using Linear Regression :

+This code uses linear regression to model the relationship between energy input (kWh) and hydrogen output (kg) in a hydrogen production system.
 By training the model on given data points, it predicts the amount of hydrogen produced when the energy input is 100 kWh.

 What It Shows: